mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/networking/SDN/calico/index.md

 ## Overview

-This package provides DC/OS Calico component to support Calico networking containers and network policy in DC/OS.
+This package provides the DC/OS Calico component to support Calico networking containers and network policies in DC/OS.

-## DC/OS Calico Components
+## DC/OS calico components

-DC/OS Calico component integrates the [Calico networking](https://www.projectcalico.org) into DC/OS, by providing the Calico CNI plugin for Mesos Universal Container Runtime and the Calico libnetwork plugin for Docker Engine.
-In addition, the calico control panel will provide the functionality of configuring the network policy for DC/OS workloads.
+The DC/OS Calico component integrates the [Calico networking](https://www.projectcalico.org) into DC/OS, by providing the Calico CNI plugin for Mesos Universal Container Runtime and the Calico libnetwork plugin for Docker Engine.
+The calico control panel also provides configuration for the network policy for DC/OS workloads.

-### DC/OS Calico Services
+### DC/OS calico services

-DC/OS Calico integrates Calico into DC/OS for managing container networking and network security, three services are introduced:
+DC/OS Calico integrates Calico into DC/OS for managing container networking and network security, using these services:

 * `dcos-calico-bird.service`: A BGP client that exchanges routing information between hosts for Calico. [(source)](https://github.com/projectcalico/bird)
 * `dcos-calico-confd.service`: The confd templating engine monitors etcd datastores and generating and reloading bird configuration dynamically. [(source)](https://github.com/projectcalico/node)
 * `dcos-calico-felix.service`: the control panel for Calico networking to program routes and ACL's for containers. [(source)](https://github.com/projectcalico/node)
 * `dcos-calico-libntwork-plugin.service`: the network plugin for Docker that provides Calico networking to the Docker Engine. [(source)](https://github.com/projectcalico/libnetwork-plugin)

-### DC/OS Calico CLI
+### DC/OS calico CLI

 The DC/OS command line includes a `calico` plugin that allows running `calicoctl` commands from outside the cluster.
-To run any `calicoctl` command intead run it as `dcos calico` for example `dcos calico get nodes`:
+To run any `calicoctl` command instead, run it as `dcos calico` for example `dcos calico get nodes`:

 ```sh
 dcos calico get nodes